 Greater Transparency and Legal Oversight

-Italian Prime Minister Giorgia Meloni has criticised the verdict, accusing the Court of overstepping its authority and interfering with national migration policy.
-The ruling casts doubt over her flagship migration plan, which has faced delays and legal hurdles.
+Prime Minister Meloni has criticised the verdict, accusing the Court of overstepping its authority and interfering with national migration policy.
+The ruling casts further doubts over the Albania model, which has faced other delays and legal hurdles.

 Implications Across the EU

 Human rights groups have welcomed the judgment as a step towards fairer asylum procedures.
-Legal experts say it could also affect other EU countries, including Germany, which keeps a list of safe countries such as Georgia and Moldova.
+Legal experts say it could also affect other EU countries, including Germany, which keeps a list of safe countries.
 These classifications may now face tighter legal examination under the ECJ’s interpretation.

 The decision comes ahead of the implementation of the Common European Asylum System (CEAS) in mid-2026, which will permit specific exemptions for identified vulnerable groups.
 Until then, the ECJ has made it clear: a country cannot be deemed fully safe if even one part of its population remains unprotected.